hansgschossmann/azure-iot-connected-factory-cfmes/README.md

 The command line usage is:

         Usage: CfMes.exe [<options>]

         Options:
               --as, --assemblystation=VALUE
                                      the endpoint of the assemblystation.
-                                    Default: 'opc.tcp://johanngnb:51210'
+                                       Default: 'opc.tcp://<hostname>:51210'
               --ts, --teststation=VALUE
                                      the endpoint of the teststation.
-                                    Default: 'opc.tcp://johanngnb:51211'
+                                       Default: 'opc.tcp://<hostname>:51211'
               --ps, --packagingstation=VALUE
                                      the endpoint of the packagingstation.
-                                    Default: 'opc.tcp://johanngnb:51212'
+                                       Default: 'opc.tcp://<hostname>:51212'
               --lf, --logfile=VALUE  the filename of the logfile to use.
-                                    Default: 'johanngnb-MES.log'
+                                       Default: '<hostname>-mes.log'
               --aa, --autoaccept     auto accept station server certificates
                                        Default: '_autoAcceptCerts'
               --st, --opcstacktracemask=VALUE
                                      the trace mask for the OPC stack.
 See github OPC .
                                        NET stack for definitions.
                                        Default: 285  (645)
+              --tm, --trustmyself    the server certificate is put into the trusted certificate store automatically.
+                                       Default: True
+              --ap, --appcertstorepath=VALUE
+                                     the path where the own application cert should be stored
+                                       Default :'CurrentUser\UA_MachineDefault'
+              --tp, --trustedcertstorepath=VALUE
+                                     the path of the trusted cert store Default 'CertificateStores/trusted'
+              --rp, --rejectedcertstorepath=VALUE
+                                     the path of the rejected cert store Default 'CertificateStores/rejected'
+              --ip, --issuercertstorepath=VALUE
+                                     the path of the trusted issuer cert store Default 'CertificateStores/issuers'
           -h, --help                 show this message and exit